TaseZmaj/TaseZmaj/README.md

 ## ✨About me:

 👨‍🎓 I'm a second-year student at the **Faculty of Computer Science and Engineering** in Skopje, Macedonia <br/>
-📕 Currently working on a personal React project with Typescript, Material UI and Supabase, learning *.NET* as well as some key *software engineering* and *operating systems* theory <br/>
+📕 Currently working on a personal React project with Typescript, Material UI and Supabase, learning *.NET* MVC as well as some *software engineering* and *operating systems* theory <br/>
 🌳 Every step I take, no matter how small, brings me closer to the best version of myself <br/>
 💎 Perfectionist <br/>